Why Make a List of Interests You Have? [Self-Improvement 26]

 - Modern art

 Now it’s time for rest.
-What do you want to do with your free time?
+What do you want to do in your free time?
 With your family, your friends, sometimes alone just to wind off.
 Of course, there may be entertainment value in your exercise and the topics you learn about, but find something that lets you relax completely.

 - Metal music